by American Insurance News Release on Mar 18, 2020

 The vast majority of employees that may come in contact with the virus or be infected by the virus will do so as an incidental part of their job and will likely not have sickness coverage coming from Workers Compensation.
 However, specific types of employees that work in the health care industry or employees with a job that directly exposes them to the virus may qualify for a workers compensation claim.

 Coverage for every loss is determined by a specific set of circumstances.
 Nothing said here precludes a business from making claim for a loss, even if coverage is unlikely.
-Also, legal arguments will be made in lawsuits that the physical presence of the virus at a business should be interpreted as a “Direct Physical Loss” or make some other creative challenge to the Virus exclusion, but these are uphill battles based on technical grounds that could take years of court action to render a decision.
-It is also possible that under pressure from the Department of Insurance or some new law, that some coverage may be forced or negotiated with the insurance industry or some financial relief may come from Federal and state governments.
+Also, legal arguments are being made in lawsuits that the physical presence of the virus at a business should be interpreted as a “Direct Physical Loss” or they will make some other creative challenge to the Virus exclusion, but these are uphill battles based on technical grounds that could take years of court action to render a decision.
+It is also possible that under pressure from the Department of Insurance or a new law, that some coverage may be forced or negotiated with the insurance industry.
+Also, some financial relief may come from Federal and state governments.

 For more information please email Info [at] Am-Ins [dot] com or Contact Us to speak with an experienced American Insurance agent.

 DISCLAIMER: The content of this article is general in nature and is not intended as a substitute for professional legal, financial or insurance counsel for individuals.
 Insurance coverage forms vary by issuing company and by state.
+Read your policy.
+Seek competent legal advice.
 For specific insurance advice you are invited to Contact Us.

 Sources: Various policy forms of Insurance Services Offices, Inc. were reviewed.